 To get straight to the point: Fat burning is possible without being in ketosis.
 Just think of the Atkins diet.
-It allows more of the protein intake than the classical ketogenic diet, but people have lost weight on that regime.
-With obese individuals, a guess is that weight loss does happen quicker on a classical, protein restricted regime.
+It allows more of protein intake than the classical ketogenic diet, but people have lost weight on that regime.
+With obese individuals, a guess is that weight loss does happen quicker on a classical, protein-restricted regime.
 That is probably because it promotes faster transition into ketosis, fat adaptation, water loss and so on.

 Taking the first steps, it is of a big help that one stops consuming sugar, starch, and lowers the overall carb intake relatively drastically.
 On the other hand, one might sooner or later find themselves at a weight loss plateau, even though being fat-adapted and feeding mostly on fat.
 Moreover, they might have even lost some lean mass from not eating enough protein and/or from lack of exercise.